stackOcean-official/r-naive-bayes-showcase/README.md

 # kisu-bonito

-Running and deploying a Naive Bayes classifier for text data using R and Docker
+Running and deploying a Naive Bayes classifier for text data using R and Docker.
+You can use this NLP classifier to understand natural language sentences and assign a label to them.
+There is no built-in way in R to do this task, so we created a classifier for it ourselves.

+This example is for a German language use case, but it can be used for any language with simple modifications.

 ## run using example data: